-This is a question I often hear in the schools and see in message boards: Which is better a 504 Plan or an IEP?
+I am often asked “which is better a 504 Plan or an IEP?”
+My response always starts with “it depends.”
 That’ s a hard question to answer, because they both serve different purposes and have their own strengths.
-In a broad sense, they are both detailed plans, created by the school and parents to outline how a student with a disability will learn.
+In a broad sense, they are both detailed plans, created by the school and parents, to outline how a student with a disability will learn.
 A 504 Plan and an IEP are both intended to protect a student with a disability to ensure that they are learning in the least restrictive environment.

 A 504 Plan is a better option when the student is able to function well in a regular education environment with accommodations.
 The 504 is generally less restrictive than the IEP, and it is also less stigmatizing.

 An IEP is a better option for students with a disability that is adversely impacting education.
 Students who need more than just accommodations to regular education would need an IEP.
-Eligibility in Special Education opens the door to a variety of services.
+Eligibility in Special Education opens the door to a variety of related services and supports.